Netflix is adding Nike workouts for fitness at home

-(Pocket-lint) - Netflix has announced that on 30 December it'll be adding a range of Nike Training Club workouts to its catalogue, letting users access workouts on whatever device they like.
+Netflix has announced that on 30 December it'll be adding a range of Nike Training Club workouts to its catalogue, letting users access workouts on whatever device they like.

 The workouts won't entail any additional charges, and will work on your TV, something that was previously only open to Nike Training Club users if they cast their phone or tablet screen to a bigger screen.